Best Bookmark Managers in 2026: 10 Tools Compared

 Can I migrate bookmarks between managers?

-Yes, most bookmark managers support import and export.
-The standard format is HTML (the same format browsers use for bookmark export).
-Some tools also support JSON or their own formats.
-Check the import options before committing to a new tool.
+Yes, most bookmark managers support import and export via standard HTML format (the same format browsers use).
+Some tools also support JSON or CSV formats.
+Migration is usually straightforward: export from your current tool, import to your new one.
+Check import options before committing.
+TabMark, Raindrop.io, and most other tools make migration easy.

 Do bookmark managers slow down my browser?